logo

 [ADVERTISEMENT]

 The Masked Cardinal is an intriguing bird, measuring about 16.5 inches in length and weighing 23 grams.
-Both males and females of the species possess a unique festival mask-like marking that adds to their charm.
+Both males and females of the species possess a unique mask-like marking that adds to their charm.

 Margaret Sloan/Caroni Swamp and Preserve, Trinidad, Tunapuna-Piarco, Trinidad and Tobago

-The Masked Cardinal is an intriguing bird, measuring about 16.5 inches in length and weighing 23 grams
+The Masked Cardinal is an intriguing bird, measuring about 16.5 inches in length and weighing 23 grams.

-The Masked Cardinal is an intriguing bird, measuring about 16.5 inches in length and weighing 23 grams
+The Masked Cardinal is an intriguing bird, measuring about 16.5 inches in length and weighing 23 grams.

 Jerome Foster/Aranguez – Farmlands by Overpass, San Juan-Laventille, Trinidad and Tobago